pak11273/front-end/README.md

 - Fork and clone the repo to install it as your own remote.
   - **note** please [be sure to set your remote](https://help.github.jp/enterprise/2.11/user/articles/changing-a-remote-s-url/) for this repo to point to your Labs Team Front End Repository.
-- run: `npm install` to download all dependencies.
+- run: `yarn install` to download all dependencies.
-- run: `npm start` to start your local development server.
+- run: `yarn start` to start your local development server.

 > When using Okta for authentication, the app will need to run locally on port 3000.